 "Deviled" eggs, sometimes called "stuffed" eggs, are simply hard-boiled eggs with the yolks removed, flavored, and returned to the white.
 They're a bite-sized party classic that never goes out of style.
 Start by cutting the eggs in half lengthwise and scooping out the yolks.
 In a bowl, combine the yolks and 2 tablespoons vegetable oil, 1 tablespoon lemon juice or vinegar, one-half teaspoon table salt, one-half teaspoon freshly ground pepper, and 1 and a half teaspoons yellow or spicy brown mustard.
 Mash together until smooth.
 Spoon the mixture back into the yolk-less egg whites and sprinkle with paprika.
 Serve immediately or store in the refrigerator for up to three days.
 This standard recipe can be modified in an almost endless number of ways to cater to different tastes.

 For novice cooks, the hardest part of frying an egg is probably flipping it without breaking the yolk.
 Start by melting 1 tablespoon of butter or cooking oil in a nonstick frying pan over medium-high heat.
-If using cooking spray instead, heat the pan until a drop of water instantly sizzles and evaporates on contact, then spray.
+If using cooking spray instead, heat the pan until a drop of water sizzles instantly and evaporates on contact, then spray.
 Break the egg, pour it into the pan, and immediately turn the heat to medium-low.
 Once the white has set completely, flip it over carefully.
 Cook for another 1 to 3 minutes, until the yolk reaches the desired firmness.
 Serve immediately with toast to mop up any leftover yolk.
 Fried eggs are also popular as a sandwich ingredient or a topping for other breakfast items, such as corned beef hash.